kaypeter87/kaypeter.com/content/notes/bg3-linux/index.md

 ## Steam Launcher issue

 So I've played around with `winetricks` to see if I could get the Steam Launcher working for BG3 by downloading the latest dotnet framework, but all of my attempts failed with a bunch of errors since `winetricks` invoke 32-bit libraries and my system is 64-bit.
-The dotnet48 was able to finish installing, but the launcher still doesn't work.
+The dotnet48 package was able to finish installing, but the launcher still doesn't work.
 I'll have to dig into the errors and do some research on this.
 If I get to a working solution, I'll go ahead and add another note to my blog.

 ## Rejoice!